Secret Heart Beat

 Secret Heart Beat (လျှို့ဝှက်ရင်ခုန်သံ) is a 2002 Burmese film, directed by Ma Li Kha Soe Htike Aung starring Dwe, Htet Htet Moe Oo and Yaza Ne Win.
 The film, produced by Ma Li Kha Film Production, premiered in Myanmar on 6 December 2002.

 Synopsis

-This film showed love between three person, Thway Thit, a person who is light-hearted and careless, Nyi Khit, a person who is calm and honest and Lone May Khin, a young girl who is honest and confident.
+This film showed love between three people: Thway Thit, a person who is light-hearted and careless, Nyi Khit, a person who is calm and honest and Lone May Khin, a young girl who is honest and confident.